yoasyo25/ruby-submissions/1701-b/4module/capstone_projects/project_proposals/nicholas.md

 ### New Techniques

-I plan to build the mobile app in React Native.
-There will be a rails backend to store user data.
+I plan to build the webapp in React.
+There will be a rails api backend.
 Car maintenance information will come from the Edmunds API.

 ### Workflow